 SSDs provide faster data access for AI applications

 Organizations can try to use their existing hardware, including HDDs, for AI training, but doing so would make the training take longer.
-In some cases, it won’t work, particularly with large AI models, because datasets are too big and would overwhelm the system, according to AI Business.
+In some cases, it won’t work, particularly with large AI models, because datasets are too big and would overwhelm the system.

 Get your complete guide to SSD management